St. Katharine Drexel was the first person born a U.S. citizen to become a saint. And what a saint she was!

 In the early 20th century, this got her into a lot of trouble, especially with the Ku Klux Klan (KKK).
 The KKK was not only notoriously anti-black, but also anti-Catholic.
 So you can imagine how they felt about Catholic sisters helping blacks!

 One thing that St. Katharine’s order did was open up schools for Native American and African-American children.

 In 1922, a local KKK group turned against one of their schools in Beaumont, Texas and “threatened to tar and feather the white past[or] at one of Drexel’s schools and bomb his church.”

 So what did the sisters do?
 They prayed, of course!

-And here’s what happened, according to one telling of the story: “The nuns prayed and days later, a tornado came and destroyed the headquarters of the KKK killing two of their members.”
+And here’s what happened, according to one account: “The nuns prayed, and days later, a tornado came and destroyed the headquarters of the KKK, killing two of their members.”

 The result?
 “The Sisters were never threatened again.”